skeleton9/swifthacks/_posts/2014-10-11-swift-language-basics.markdown

 some `C` styles.
 It is more *strong typed*.
 If you are familiar with `Python` or `Ruby`, you can find many familiar features, like `Array`, `Dictionary`, `Tuple`.

+You can have a look at the [cheetsheet(pdf)](http://cdn2.raywenderlich.com/wp-content/uploads/2014/06/RW-Swift-Cheatsheet-0_3.pdf) to get a brief view of the Swift language.

 ### Types

 - Int, Float, Double